 - Once you know how to find your channels, learn how to send and read messages.

 - Sometimes, direct messages are necessary to carry on a conversation outside of a channel.
 Learn how to access and start direct messages in your workspace.

-Keep learning: Find detailed how-to articles in our Help Center (hey, you’re already here!), dig in to our Slack 101 lessons, or learn directly in Slack with Slack Foundry, our free, interactive training app.
+Keep learning: find detailed how-to articles in our Help Centre (well, you’re already here!), dig in to our Slack 101 lessons, or learn directly in Slack with Slack Foundry, our free, interactive training app.